Hyper Groove Party

 Hyper Groove Party is a Folder 5 album released on January 22, 2003.
 It is a collection of mixed, shortened versions of their songs.

 Hyper Groove Party is the first remix album released by Folder 5 that features all the songs that have been done by Folder 5.
-The album reached No. 12 on the Oricon charts and charted for five weeks, selling 24,624 copies.
+The album reached No. 12 on the Oricon Albums Chart and charted for five weeks, selling 24,624 copies.